 I don’t know about you guys, but catching a stain BEFORE the clothes are washed is practically unheard of.
 It’s not until they’ve been washed, dried, and hung up on a hanger that I see the ugly stain.
 Gah!

 Throwing the dirty shirt back into the hamper doesn’t work either.
 I inevitably forget and bury the clothes.
-Which means the same clothes will get washed repeatedly before the stain is ever dealt with.
+This means the same clothes will get washed repeatedly before the stain is ever dealt with.

 Seeing as this “system” is a bust, I came up with a new one.